 Additional Verifications: The following methods may be used as additional checks to verify calibration.
 These additional checks may be required as part of a specific permit.

-Winkler method: This check is useful to assess the condition of the DO sensor (i.e., its degradation with time/use) and that the instrument can still maintain a valid calibration (see method 4500-O C).
+Winkler method: This check is useful to assess the condition of the DO sensor (i.e., its degradation with time/use) and that the instrument can still maintain a valid calibration (see method SM 4500-O B 2016).

 Perform the Winkler method when required by permit or other regulation at the required calendar frequency.

-For an accuracy calibration verification using the Winkler method, follow method 4500-O C.
+For an accuracy calibration verification using the Winkler method, follow method SM 4500-O B 2016.

 Fill a clean bucket with uncontaminated or de-ionized water and place the probe into the bucket (with stirrer or equivalent mechanism turned off).
 Fill at least two biological oxygen demand (BOD) bottles without entraining atmospheric oxygen into the bottles.
 Carefully submerge the bottom of the bottle (one at a time) into the water and allow the water to fill the bottle.
-Place the bottle on the bottom of the bucket and carefully place stopper into it without adding atmospheric oxygen.
-Retrieve the bottles and determine their DO by the Winkler method (see method 4500-O-C for more details).
+Place the bottle on the bottom of the bucket and carefully place a stopper into it without adding atmospheric oxygen.
+Retrieve the bottles and determine their DO by the Winkler method (see method SM 4500-O-B 2016 for more details).
 Turn the stirrer or equivalent mechanism on and read the DO of the water in the bucket.

 Adjust the DO meter according to manufacturer's instructions.
 Be sure to adjust the meter to the temperature of water in the bucket, and then calibrate the DO meter to read the average DO concentration of the two samples determined by the Winkler test.

-Air-Saturated Water: Calibrate the DO sensor or instrument system is against water that is saturated with oxygen at a known temperature and ambient atmospheric pressure.
-Air-saturated water calibration can be can be used in place of air calibration discussed above in sections 2.3 and 2.4.
+Air-Saturated Water: Calibrate the DO sensor or instrument system against water that is saturated with oxygen at a known temperature and ambient atmospheric pressure.
+Air-saturated water calibration can be used in place of air calibration discussed above in sections 2.3 and 2.4.
 Before use, verify the meter calibration, in “read” or “run” mode, in air-saturated water to make sure it is properly calibrated and operating correctly.
-Make a similar verification at the end of the day, sampling even or at other appropriate intervals.
+Make a similar verification at the end of the day, sampling event or at other appropriate intervals.

 The temperature and conductivity of water used for calibration should be about the same as the temperature and conductivity of the water to be measured.